etnms/Neural-Network-From-Scratch/README.md

 # Neural Network From Scratch

 ## Goal of the project
-The goal of this project tis to create neural network from scratch in python (no library like Tensorflow or PyTorch).
+The goal of this project is to create neural network from scratch in python (no library like Tensorflow or PyTorch).
 The main idea behind the project was for me to get get a deeper understanding of neural networks.

 ## Features
 - Layers and activation functions (relu, softmax, tanh, sigmoid)